Inverclyde Council: Leadership

-The leaders of the council since 1996 have been:
+The role of provost is largely ceremonial in Inverclyde.
+They chair full council meetings and act as the council's civic figurehead.
+Political leadership is provided by the leader of the council.
+The first leader of Inverclyde Council, Harry Mulholland, had been the last leader of the old Inverclyde District Council.
+The leaders since 1996 have been:

 Composition

-Following the Council elections of 2022, the current composition of Inverclyde Council is:
+Following the 2022 election and subsequent by-elections and changes of allegiance up to August 2025, the composition of the council was:

-The election resulted in no overall control of the council.
+The next election is due in 2027.

 Premises

 The council is based at the Municipal Buildings on Clyde Square in Greenock.
 The main building was built in 1886 for the former Greenock Town Council, although the complex also incorporates the earlier Greenock Town Hall of 1765.
 The buildings passed to Inverclyde District Council at the local government reorganisation in 1975, and then to Inverclyde Council when local government was reorganised again in 1996.

 Elections

 Since 2007 elections have been held every five years under the single transferable vote system, introduced by the Local Governance (Scotland) Act 2004.
 Election results since 1995 have been as follows:

 Wards

 Six multi-member wards (20 seats) were created for the 2007 election, replacing 20 single-member wards which had been in place since the 1980s.
 The representation was increased to 22 councillors across 7 seats for the 2017 election: